-It’s the time of year when I want to basically hibernate.
+It’s the time of year when I want to hibernate.
 We live in Ohio and yeah, it’s cold.
 My husband teases me because pretty much as soon as I’m home for the day I put my pj pants on.
-My boys love their pajama pants too so I decided to make them some special Christmas lounge pants and today I’m sharing my tutorial for how to make pajama pants so that you can too!
+My boys love their lounge/pajama pants too so I decided to make some diy pajama pants for Christmas and today I’m sharing my tutorial for how to diy pajama pants so that you can too!

 - fabric (I used 1 yard for each pair of pants and had some leftovers… My kids are 4 & 7 so if your kids are bigger you might need more material)